 For more information about our Corporate Sponsors, click on their corporate logo below.

 ELYSSA’S MISSION WOULD LIKE TO OFFER OUR HEARTFELT THANKS TO OUR INDIVIDUAL SPONSORS WHO GENEROUSLY SUPPORTED OUR 8TH ANNUAL “RACE TO SAVE YOUNG LIVES” BENEFIT.

 In the News

-With gratitude and thanks Elyssa’s Mission would like to acknowledge the Northbrook Woman’s Club for their generous grant in support of our work and to help fund the Elyssa’s Mission SOS Signs of Suicide® program in Northbrook schools (Field Middle School, Northbrook Junior High, Wood Oaks Junior High, Glenbrook South High School and Glenbrook North High School) during this upcoming 2013-2014 school year.
+Elyssa’s Mission would like to acknowledge the Northbrook Woman’s Club for their continued support of our work.
+Their generous grant will fully fund the implementation of the SOS Signs of Suicide® Prevention Program in Glenbrook North High School during the 2015-16 school year.

 The Northbrook Women’s Club/Foundation in Northbrook is a not-for-profit organization dedicated to supporting the community through philanthropy and service, while fostering personal fulfillment through shared interests.
 Since the inception of the Northbrook Woman’s Club in 1955, the Club and later the Foundation have raised and donated more than $800,000 for college scholarships and grants to local service organizations.